Form: Palm tree.

 Growth rate: Very slow.

-Flowers: Spectacular, pale yellow, clustered in large, long, drooping plumes.
+Flowers: Spectacular, pale yellow to white, fragrant, clustered in large, long, drooping plumes.

 Wildlife: Attracts insects.